 Director, Academic Graduate Studies Program | Chair, Biblical Studies | Professor of New Testament

-Dr. John Taylor serves as the Director of Academic Graduate Program and the professor of New Testament at Gateway Seminary.
+Dr. John Taylor serves as chair of biblical studies and professor of New Testament at Gateway Seminary.
 Dr. Taylor earned a Ph.D. in New Testament Studies at the University of Cambridge with a research interest in Pauline Studies.
-Prior to his faculty appointment at Gateway, he served as the professor of New Testament and was involved in various administrative roles at Southwestern Baptist Theological Seminary.

 Joshua is a Master of Theological Studies student and serves as part of the administrative staff at Gateway Seminary.
 He is currently working on his thesis in Pauline hermeneutics.
 His other research interests include Pauline studies and early Christianity.

 Joshua Ray is co-director of music ministry at his church and associate government program analyst for the state of California.
 He earned a master of divinity from Gateway Seminary in 2017 and a BA in literature from CSULB in 2010.